Search

 Kildare hit three points through McLoughlin, Loakman and Cully to take the lead.

-Derry hit back with a Lachlan Murray point and a brilliant two-point free from Shane Mcguigan to go two clear and McGuigan quickly added a goal to put Derry in front 1-6 to 0-5 on 15 minutes but that was to be the visitors last score of the half.
+Derry hit back with a Lachlan Murray point and a brilliant two-point free from Shane McGuigan to go two clear and McGuigan quickly added a goal to put Derry in front 1-6 to 0-5 on 15 minutes but that was to be the visitors last score of the half.

-Ben McLoakman point was followed by a black for Niall Loughlin; Loakman came with another point before Alex Beirne was shown a red; Derry's Conor Doherty a black as tempers flared.
+Ben Loakman point was followed by a black for Niall Loughlin; Loakman came with another point before Alex Beirne was shown a red and Derry's Conor Doherty a black as tempers flared.

-Kildare were now dominant, hit three points on the trot before a Briand McLoughlin free some 25m deceived Shea McGuckin and ended in the net to make it 1-0 to 1-6 at half-time as Derry's two black carded players re-appeared.
+Kildare were now dominant, hit three points on the trot before a Brian McLoughlin free some 25m deceived Shea McGuckin and ended in the net to make it 1-0 to 1-6 at half-time as Derry's two black carded players re-appeared.

-Scorers: Derry, Shane McGuigan 1-5 (1 two-pointer, 1 free), Lachhlan Murray 1-3, Paul Cassidy 1-0, Niall Loughlin 0-3, Conor Doherty 0-3 (one two-pointer), Matthew Downey 0-1.
+Scorers: Derry, Shane McGuigan 1-5 (1 two-pointer, 1 free), Lachlan Murray 1-3, Paul Cassidy 1-0, Niall Loughlin 0-3, Conor Doherty 0-3 (one two-pointer), Matthew Downey 0-1.

-Kildare, Ben Loakman 0-10 (2 two-pointers, 2 frees), Brian McLouglin 1-2, Callum Bolton 0-2, Eoin Cully 0-2, Colm Moran 0-1, Neil Flynn 0-1.
+Kildare, Ben Loakman 0-10 (2 two-pointers, 2 frees), Brian McLoughlin 1-2, Callum Bolton 0-2, Eoin Cully 0-2, Colm Moran 0-1, Neil Flynn 0-1.

 KILDARE: Cian Burke; Harry O'Neill, Padraic Spillane, Ryan Burke; James Harris, Eoin Lawlor, Brian Byrne; Kevin Feely cpt., Brendan Gibbons; Brian McLoughlin, Callum Bolton, Colm Moran; Ben Loakman, Alex Beirne, Eoin Cully.
-Subs: Darragh Kirwan for Colm Moran (44 minutes); Jack McKevitt for James Harris (44 minutes); Sam Doran for Kevin Feely (59 minutes); Neil Flynn for Brian McLoughlin (64 minutes); James McGrath for Harry O'Neill (74 minutes);
+Subs: Darragh Kirwan for Colm Moran (44 minutes); Jack McKevitt for James Harris (44 minutes); Sam Doran for Kevin Feely (59 minutes); Neil Flynn for Brian McLoughlin (64 minutes); James McGrath for Harry O'Neill (74 minutes).

 REFREE: David Gough, Meath.